aeternity/aepp-sdk-js/README.md

 ```

 ### 3. Create an Account and get some _AEs_
-You can do many more things now, but you'll probably have to start by:
+You can do many more things now, but you'll probably have to start with:

 1. Create an account using the [💻 CLI](#cli---command-line-client)
 2. Give yourself some initial _AEs_ using the [🚰 Faucet Aepp](https://faucet.aepps.com/)